 Instructions

-- Wash and dry mango.
-Cut the mango lengthwise alongside the pit and with a spoon, scoop the flesh from the mango sides and place in a blender.
+- Prepare the Mango: Wash and dry the mango.
+Slice along the pit, scoop out the flesh with a spoon, and place it in a blender.

-- Pour the mixture into a freezer-safe container or dish and freeze until firm, about 4 hours.
+- Freeze: Pour the mixture into a freezer-safe container and freeze for about 4 hours, or until firm.

 Notes